Membership of the Royal College of Surgeons Exam Part A and Part B

 The College also offers regular MRCS preparation courses throughout the UK and internationally.

-The Edinburgh MRCS OSCE Preparation Course
+The Edinburgh / International MRCS OSCE Preparation Course

 The Edinburgh MRCS OSCE Preparation course is aimed at FY2 and above, and primarily those preparing for the Intercollegiate Part B MRCS Examination.
 It is designed to help improve candidates' performance in the MRCS Part B Examination via practice sessions with 'mock' MRCS OSCE stations and discussions with examiners on the pitfalls and problems commonly encountered with the examination process.
 The course structure includes short lectures, discussion groups and OSCE stations.